TOUR THE TERRACED VINEYARDS OF PORTUGAL’S DOURO RIVER VALLEY

 Rui Paula’s stunning DOC restaurant.
 Smack right on the river.
 That’s Ana, sharing her immense knowledge.
 Of the wine…and the region.
 She grew up here.

-Douro Exclusive’s tour was more about natural beauty than copping a buzz.
+Douro Exclusive’s tour was more about natural beauty and love of Portugal than copping a buzz.
+DOC was the perfect example of that.

 Nestled right along the mellow Tàvora River before it feeds into the Douro, they say the best grapes in Portugal come from this little valley right here.
 Just a dreamy location to stop and learn the quirky history of port.